 Altyn Emel National Park has singing sand dunes, volcanic rocks, rainbow mountain ranges and vast steppes.
-The views are really out of this world with martian and lunar-like landscapes everywhere you go.
-I kept taking pictures of all the different colours in the hills that ranged from red to yellow to brown to grey and white.
+The views are really out of this world with Martian and lunar-like landscapes everywhere you go.
+I kept taking pictures of all the different colors in the hills ranging from red to yellow to brown to grey and white.

 Altyn Emel is also Kazakhstan’s prime Safari destination.
 It is one of the last places in this world to see wild horses and wild donkeys and even though it might be from far away you have a good chance of spotting them as well as the Persian gazelle or Bukhara deer.

-One of the most memorable travel experiences I’ve had was swimming in the beautiful wadis of Oman.
-Oman is filled with natural wonders; if you spend 10 days in this peninsula, you’ll be seeing plenty of gorgeous waterfalls, mountains, valleys, deserts and my favorite of them all — wadis.
+One of the most unforgettable travel experiences I’ve had was swimming in the beautiful wadis of Oman.
+Oman is filled with natural wonders; if you spend 10 days on this peninsula, you’ll see plenty of gorgeous waterfalls, mountains, valleys, deserts and my favorite of them all — wadis.